OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/View_controller.md

 # View Controller

-## View Controller in Land Portal Explore
+## View Controller in Land Explorer

-The "View Controller" is an extremely important feature for the visualizations in Land Portal View Explore.
-It provides the options for view customization, filtering on metadata and data, and legend.
+The "View Controller" is an extremely important feature for the customization of views in the Land Explorer.

 In the **Chart Setting** tab, there are 4 options, Pane, Series, Axis, and Legend.

 ![LandPortal001_png](../images/ChartSetting.png)

-## Chat Setting
+## Chart Setting
 ### Pane Settings
 ![PaneSettings_png](../images/PaneSettings.png)

-Users could edit the Title, set the Width, Height, and Front color, size in the **Pane** option setting window.
+Users could edit the Title, set the Width, Height, Font color and size in the **Pane** option setting window.

 ### Series Settings
 ![SeriesSettings_png](../images/SeriesSettings.png)